Frank Muller: Motorcycle accident

 On November 5, 2001, Muller was about to leave on a week-long motorcycle trip with a close relative when his wife Erika surprised him with the news that she was expecting their second child.
 After celebrating, Muller left on the trip.
 Two hours into the trip, he lost control of his motorcycle on the freeway when he accidentally clipped a construction barrel and was sent skidding into a median barrier at about 65 mph.
 Muller was thrown from the bike landing on his head on the concrete.
 He sustained multiple fractures, lacerations, and abrasions, and was taken to Antelope Valley Hospital Medical Center in Lancaster, California, and went into cardiac arrest three times.
 He also suffered severe head trauma, which was subsequently diagnosed as diffuse axonal injury.

 Muller remained hospitalized for six and a half years and died on June 4, 2008, at Duke University Hospital in Durham, North Carolina.

 In 2002, Stephen King, who had also experienced a life-threatening auto accident, organized a benefit for Muller with Pat Conroy, John Grisham, and Peter Straub.
 King went on to help found The Wavedancer Foundation, an organization dedicated to helping "mid-list writers, audio readers, and freelancers in the book and publishing industry."
+In the afterword of The Dark Tower V: Wolves of the Calla, King thanked Muller for his audiobooks of the first four The Dark Tower series, which he re-read before writing the final three books in that series.